ianx64/Random-Accumulation-Simulator/README.md

 An application simulates the accumulation of an independent and identically distributed random variable sequence (variable may contain one or multiple mutually exclusive).
-Intends to support the design, evaluation and adjustment of random value/events in game balance design.
+Intends to support the design, evaluation and adjustment of random value/events in game balance design(English version in progress).

-User guide, design idea and app download (English version in progress): https://github.com/monosleepo/Random-Accumulation-Simulator/releases/tag/V1.0
+User guide, design idea and app download(CN Version): https://github.com/monosleepo/Random-Accumulation-Simulator/releases/tag/V1.0

 /